denjello/AdamsLaw/adamsLaw.md

 "Goodbye Adam, *adamdamamm*," said the countdown timer.

 Adam reached for his cup and put it underneath the soylent dispenser.
 The milkshake-like protein drink filled the cup slowly.
 19.1 minutes, 19.0 minutes, 18.9 minutes...
 He closed his eyes and slurped the chalky green drink.

+## Chapter 2 - Making Waves

+His workstation screen flashed a message: "Pushing commit 37dasd311f3hdg to local branch asdfasdf.
+Autofuzzing... ... ... ...
+Done.
+Results: Innovation factor: 12.3x.
+LOC factor: 3.9x.
+All code globally compliant.
+Would you like to make a pull-request against master?"

+Adam smiled and thought for a moment, as he always did when sharing his code.
+He made a screenshot, as he had never managed any innovation factor above 2x.
+Innovation factor 12x.
+He was sure to piss everyone off with these changes.
+The code changes broke every single API in use by the routing system and monkey patched the old requests.
+The last two months of work done in secret, a gambit on the part of his manager using a stolen piece of mil-tech - an evolutionary algorithm based on code mutation originally intended to find code vulns.

+The old requests would continue to work, but just take double the number of cycles - making everyone else's code slower.
+Management will love it - because they only care about performance, but as soon as he makes the pull-request he had better high-tail it out of the office.

+He looked to the only decoration his cubicle, which was a graphic of a chainsaw with a simple text beneath it: "Occam's Chainsaw", and abruptly PM'd the team leader:

+- ADAM203: "Ready to make the pull-request you asked for."
+- TL_BLU: "Rlly?
+How many cycles did you shave off?"
+- ADAM203: "At least 7 with an LOC of 3.9x." [screenshot.png]
+- TL_BLU: "Holy fucking $$$$$$$hit!"
+- ADAM203:  "Not feeling so well.
+Would you sign off my extended weekend leave of absence." [leave.md]
+- TL_BLU: "Friday til Wednesday?"
+- ADAM203: "Yeah..."
+- TL_BLU: Well, ok.
+Here you go.
+Don't forget the doctor's cert like last time." [leave_approved.md]
+- ADAM203: "Yeah sorry about that.
+This time I'll ask him to send it directly to you."
+- TL_BLU: "Do that.
+Have a nice weekend."

+He opened his employee page and changed his profile picture to the screenshot and uploaded the signed leave notice.
+Before he clicked the submit button, however, he changed screens and pushed the button to make the pull request.
+While his system transferred the code to the Continuous Integration servers, he stood up and put on his jacket.
+As soon as it finished, he leaned back to the keyboard and changed screens back to his employee page.
+He clicked submit and then logout.

+The screen commanded him: "Please remove your corder from its cradle."

+Adam removed his corder from its dock, hibernating his workstation and unlocking his device.
+The corporate app flashed on the screen.
+"Please document your personal SCRUM."
+It switched to camera mode, and he held it in front of the screen.
+As soon as it acquired the geometry of the screen, it snapped a picture of the dozens of physical yellow, pink and light-blue post-it notes with to-do's attached to the transparent piece of glass, updating his calender with to-do's.